slynn1324/unifi-cloudflare-ddns/README.md

 3. Copy and paste the contents of [index.js](https://github.com/willswire/unifi-cloudflare-ddns/blob/main/index.js) into the code editor for your worker.
 Ensure that you are replacing any boilerplate/code that is currently there.
 4. Once you have created the worker, take note of it's \*.workers.dev route.
 More on routes for Cloudflare Workers [here](https://developers.cloudflare.com/workers/platform/routes#routes-with-workersdev).
 5. Create an API token so the Worker can update your DNS records.
 Go to https://dash.cloudflare.com/profile/api-tokens and select "Create custom token".
 Enable permissions for both **Zone:Read** and **DNS:Edit**.
 Copy your API Key - you will need it later when configuring your UniFi OS Controller.
+6. Update the 'KEYS' map at the top of the worker javascript code.
+Each key must be exactly 8 characters, and the value should be the allowed hostname value for that key.
+You will prepend the 8-character key to the password (token) in the configuration below.

 ## Configuring UniFi OS